spqb/adabmDCApy/doc/implementation.md

 It is possible to provide the algorithm with a pre-computed list of [importance weights](#computing-the-importance-weights) to be assigned to the sequences by giving the path to the text file to the argument `-w`.
 If this argument is not provided, the algorithm will automatically compute the weights using Eq.[](#eqn:weights) and it will store them into the folder `<output_folder>` as `<label>_weights.dat`.

 #### Choosing the alphabet
-By default, the algorithm will assume that the input MSA belongs to a protein family, and it will use the preset alphabet defined in Table [](#tab-alphabets) (by default: `--alphabet protein`).
+By default, the algorithm will assume that the input MSA belongs to a protein family, and it will use the preset alphabet defined in Table [Alphabets](#alphabets) (by default: `--alphabet protein`).
 If the input data comes from RNA or DNA sequences, it has to be specified by passing respectively `rna` or `dna` to the `--alphabet` argument.
 There is also the possibility of passing a user-defined alphabet, provided that all the tokens match with those that are found in the input MSA.
 This can be useful if one wants to use a different order than the default one for the tokens, or in the eventuality that one wants to handle additional symbols present in the alignment.

 (eaDCA)=
 ### eaDCA